gtalent/nostalgia/developer-handbook.md

 On the surface, it seems like C++ changes the way we do things from C for no reason, but there are reasons for many of these duplications of functionality.
-The C++ language designers aren't stupid, trust them or question them, but don't ignore them.
+The C++ language designers aren't stupid.
+Question them, but don't ignore them.

 #### Casting